Platform

 Who is not eligible

-• Public sector bodies and their agencies, including federal agencies, Crown corporations, provinces, territories, municipalities and any of their organizations.
+• Federal agencies, Crown corporations, provinces, territories, municipalities, and their agencies.

 Eligible expenses